Orphan Black: Production

 Bell Media announced on June 12, 2012, that they had commissioned a 10-episode season of Orphan Black that would be produced by Temple Street Productions and distributed internationally by BBC Worldwide.
 The show is executive produced by writer Graeme Manson, director John Fawcett, and Temple Street co-presidents Ivan Schneeberg and David Fortier.
 Co-executive producers are Karen Walton and Kerry Appleyard, while the Temple Street producers are Claire Welland and Karen Troubetskoy.

 On June 26, 2012, BBC America announced that they had picked up the show in the US.
-Though Canadian actor Elliot Page was originally considered for the lead role, the casting eventually went to another Canadian, Tatiana Maslany.
+Though Canadian actor Elliot Page was considered for the lead role, the casting eventually went to another Canadian, Tatiana Maslany.
 The lead was announced on September 17, 2012.
 The rest of the principal cast was announced in late October 2012 as production began in Toronto for the first season.
 On February 7, 2013, it was announced that Matt Frewer had been cast as an edgy philosophical professor, Dr. Leekie, and Evelyne Brochu was cast as a graduate student in molecular and cellular biology.

 The show was renewed for a second season of 10 episodes on May 2, 2013, and premiered on April 19, 2014.
 Season 2 features several new recurring characters, including: Cal Morrison, one of Sarah's past lovers, played by Michiel Huisman; Henrik "Hank" Johanssen, a Prolethean religious leader who opposes the clone science, played by Peter Outerbridge; Mark, one of Johannsen's most devout followers, played by Ari Millen; and Marion Bowles, Rachel's boss at the Dyad Institute, played by Michelle Forbes.
 Patrick J. Adams guest stars in season 2, episode 6 and in the season 3 finale, portraying the character Jesse, a regular guy who becomes the love interest of one of the clones – Helena.

 In March 2014, BBC Worldwide North America signed a deal with Amazon.com for exclusive streaming rights to the series on Amazon Prime Instant Video.
 The show's "binge-worthy" quality was cited as a major reason for Amazon's interest.
 In April 2014, the show's second-season premiere scored a 91% rise in viewership from the 18- to 49-year-old demographic through DVR playback, the largest for any cable drama premiere that season.